asatpathy314/ctf-writeups/src/content/blog/cscg-ctf-2024-intro-to-pwning-1.md

 2. Format string vulnerability with `printf(read_buf)`.
 3. Stack buffer overflow with `gets(read_buf);` in the `AAAAAAAA()` function.

-Keeping this vulnerabilities in mind I came up with the following plan.
+Keeping these vulnerabilities in mind I came up with the following plan.

 1. Leak an important memory address by passing a bunch of %p's to `printf`.
 2. Use the leaked address to calculate the address of `WINgardium_leviosa`